-- Exposure to infectious disease, which may lead to side effects or death. - Exposure to hazardous processing chemicals or substances. - Accidental injury in the clinical setting or in route to or from a clinical site. - Injury or illness that can affect one's personal health or the health of an unborn child. - Exposure to radiation that may negatively affect one's health or the health of an unborn child.
+- Exposure to infectious disease (examples include but are not limited to: TB, Flu, COVID-19, SARS, MRSA, EBOLA etc.), which may lead to side effects or death. - Exposure to hazardous processing chemicals or substances. - Accidental injury in the clinical setting or in route to or from a clinical site. - Injury or illness that can affect one's personal health or the health of an unborn child. - Exposure to radiation that may negatively affect one's health or the health of an unborn child.